Doll ceremonies, Funeral ceremonies

 Başak Bugay is an otaku living in Turkey: She is addicted to the traces of another world, a world that is inanimate – and she produces fetish objects.
 Like great photographers picturing ghosts rather than the dead, she seems to have produced negatives of ghosts.
 She prepares and stuffs model houses and puppets with special material rather than simple fiber.
 The stitches of her dolls are deliberately revealed, and the dolls themselves are stuffed with a special method.
 Standing next to each other, some dolls present striking contrasts.
 Some lack arms and faces.
 Others seem to be on the verge of explosion – about to be disembowelled and dissolved.
 Hanging from the ceiling with hooks, the creatures seem to compete to qualify as the uncanniest.
 Creatures that belong to other universes, other dreams and other worlds land on the earth, and now they wear death masks.
 To humans, they look as odd mirrors.
 One feels restless and senses an uncanny feeling in front of them.
 The reason is that these creatures, playing dead humans, force us into an internal collision and even further collide us with one another.
 I is always another.

+Then there are also miniature dolls and model houses: dollhouses of which concrete walls seem to be still wet, their windows installed only recently, and the buildings are not plastered yet.
+What does not look uncanny is purely uncanny; something can become alienated only on the condition that we were close first.
+These models alienate children in the eyes of adults, and they remind you that alienation is derived from silimarity.
+Children, especially those that are really small, frighten one.
+They stand as reverse mirrors: as if they are larger souls within shrunken bodies in the adults’ magnifying mirrors – they will not escape death, either.
+As shrunken forms of adults, they seem dismissive with their defying looks.
+One feels odd seeing death within a child, rather than a baby.
+Seeing a corpse within a baby is odd and embarrassing.
+Dollhouses turn the greatest familiarity (home) into the greatest alienation (toy).
+The model houses that Başak Bugay produces can be inspected either through the windows (here one needs to bend down) or from the top.
+One of them reminds of a camera standing on a tripod (albeit with four legs), or camera obscura.
+Gray walls of model houses and white dolls create an unsettling atmosphere – almost contagious.
 It reminds one of spaces where disease and death reign: beds on which no one sleeps anymore, crumpled sheets, a dirty toilet with poor lighting.
 A toilet is the single uninspected public space.
 One is not inspected only in graves and toilets.
 As in the case of the central tower of the panopticon, inspection here penetrates into both toilets and graves.
 It alludes not only to the fact that children play with a loss, an absence, a double of something that does not exist, but also to another fact that they resemble puppets playing children in their own bodies.
 And this very feeling triggers uneasiness and embarrassment in us.
 The work of Başak Bugay is unsettling.
 One feels that he/ she is looking at things and spaces that one is not allowed.
 Feeling a need to protect children from these dollhouses, we are alienated from them: We realize that who we want to protect is ourselves, not the children.
 Unable to hold ourselves back, however, we remove one cover, look through a hole and infiltrate into a private space.
 What we are looking at is a dollhouse after all, right?
 Yet, it is not.
 Death is one’s private space.
 ‘The embarrassment we feel when confronted with death is due to the inconceivable and inexplicable character of the moment of death (…) Like the repetition of certain needs implies something improper, the fact that a blood clot can terminate life is just as improper.’
 Looking at the work of Başak Bugay, one thinks about the private space.
 Here one thinks about a corpse, a funeral, a child, the public, a toy and an artwork.
 Looking through a door that belongs to an outbuilding, one sees a puppet lying on the ground and covered with a white piece of cloth (instead of a newspaper) so that its dead body is not revealed.
 An elderly doll covered in blankets and with its head sunken in pillows… Another doll in front of a full-length dressing mirror with red lips, polished nails but no legs… Finding these people in their seclusion, we feel quilty and uneasy.
 That fact that privacy means death rather than sexuality startles us.

-can prove his/her ancestry.
+All legal matters are resolved here: In the model houses and dolls Başak Bugay produces, wealthy ancestries with successors bearing memories and similarities cease to exist.
+One cannot find any trace of an ancestry, a class or a god – no one can prove his/her ancestry.
 These dolls have no relatives, no names, no faces – they are anonymous, so are their memories.
 Images have possessions, death means abandonment.
 Başak Bugay stitches the dolls of the ignoble, and she bisque fires the masks of not having a face.
 They inhale the grief of loss and absence.
 They give us what they do not possess, and we are not able to possess even when we receive it.
 With stitches on its body, a bandage on its head and with open hands, a doll looks at you directly and insistently with the eyes of a child.
 One can find in its eyes the obstinate void that Bentham, the Maoris and the people of Shuar have.
 Death will come and will wear your eyes (Pavese).
 The image of a baby, as if reflecting on water, reflects on a mirror that is inside of a box and the mirror reflects the box as well.
 The mirror keeps pointing at its similitude to a corpse.

 What Başak Bugay does is not new.
 Almost with an obsessive-compulsive disorder, art keeps repeating itself.
 Both smallness (Thomas Doyle/ Lorenzo Manuel Duran/ Evol/ Joe Fig vb.) and greatness (Leandro Ehrlich/ Dalston House/ Lilian Bourgeat/ Jean- François Fourtou/ Hale Tenger etc.) are uncanny and unsettling.
 A corpse is unsettling.
 Childhood is unsettling.
 A purely unsettling feeling makes one escape.
 The feeling of familiarity, on the other hand, terminates what we call art, and rips a work of its value.
 Reaching a balance in Mori’s curve of uneasiness would mean not to terminate one’s own work on a level of familiarity or not to unsettle people to the point of making them close their eyes.
 Başak Bugay strikes us with the reality of playing with model houses and dolls – with no glorification, no exaggeration or no over-emphasis.
 Joining a play mimics something that is not a play – it requires imago and persona.
 Wearing the right mask or following the right trace at the right time reminds us something that we did not even realize we forgot.
 Rather than worshipping ancestors, this can reveal to us how ancestors were worshipped.
 It can help us revisit the histories of art (image/ culture/ politics/ law) based on simple baby dolls.
 Bugay’s work can offer pathways into the right traces of the history through baby dolls.